The rich get rich by buying appreciating assets like stocks, bonds, real estate, and fine art. They have very diversified portfolios

 #1 Excuse: It’s Too Hard To Build A Diversified Portfolio

-One of the biggest push backs I hear from readers who want to get rich, but don’t have enough disposable income to invest, is that investing costs too much and is too complicated.
-This post eliminates one more excuse people have for not building additional wealth.
+One of the biggest push backs I hear from readers who want to get rich, is that investing is too complicated.
+People don’t like change either, because it takes effort.
+But anyone can learn how to invest.

-It’s been a while since I’ve had to carefully watch my cash position, but since I spent a lot of money buying a fixer last year, cash flow is tight.
-I have a goal of rebuilding my liquid cash hoard to $100,000 in 2015, while also paying off roughly $85,000 in rental mortgage debt.
+It’s been a while since I’ve had to carefully watch my own cash position.
+But since I spent a lot of money buying a fixer last year, cash flow is tight.
+I have a goal of rebuilding my liquid cash hoard to $100,000, while also paying off roughly $85,000 in rental mortgage debt.
 It won’t be easy because I don’t want to cheat by selling assets to pay off debt.